HiPERCAM/hipercam/docs/photometry.rst

 R^2_\text{targ}`, in order to minimise the uncertainty due to the sky estimate.
-The downside of this is the possibility of picking up more nearby stars, starting to overlap the sky annulus with the edge of the window within which the target falls and increasing the size so much that quadratic variations in the sky background become important.
+The downside of this is the possibility of picking up more nearby stars, starting to overlap the sky annulus with the edge of the window within which the target falls, and increasing the size so much that quadratic variations in the sky background become important.
 Overlap of the sky aperture with the edge of the window is not desirable as one always wants the sky to be symmetrical around the object to eliminate any gradients in the